-The Advanced Nutrition division specialises in feeding the young animals including probiotics to get through the early life stages, while Animal Health tackles serious issues such as sea lice in fish farming.
+The Advanced Nutrition division specialises in feeding the young animals including probiotics to build resilience through the early life stages, while Animal Health tackles serious issues such as sea lice in fish farming.

-The company believe the combined products have the potential to be transformational for the industry, providing a solution with "zero environmental impact to one of the industry's biggest challenges".
+The company believes its new sea lice medicine together with its purification system, CleanTreat, have the potential to be transformational for the industry, providing a solution with "zero environmental impact to one of the industry's biggest challenges".

 How it's doing

 In November, the company said it ended its financial year in a significantly stronger financial position after its programme of asset disposals.

 Liquidity at the end of September 2020 was £83.2mln, the company revealed in its fiscal fourth-quarter update, which was an improvement on the end-June figure of £67mln.

 Net debt at the end of September stood at £37.6mln, versus net debt three months earlier of £54.7mln.